ieee-vgtc/ieeevis.org/governance/area-model.md

 * Visual Channels: R. Bujack, T. Turton, F. Samsel, D. Rogers, J. Ahrens, and C. Ware.
 “The Good, the Bad, and the Ugly: A Theoretical Framework for the Assessment of Continuous Colormaps.”
 IEEE Transactions on Visualization and Computer Graphics, 24(1): 2018.
 * Visual Representations: Bach, B., Shi, C., Heulot, N., Madhyastha, T., Grabowski, T., & Dragicevic, P. Time curves: Folding time to visualize patterns of temporal evolution in data.
 IEEE transactions on visualization and computer graphics, 22(1): 2016.
 * Interaction Techniques: E. Hoque, V. Setlur, M. Tory, and I. Dykeman.
 “Applying Pragmatics Principles for Interaction with Visual Analytics.”
 IEEE Transactions on Visualization and Computer Graphics, 24(1): 2018
+* * Interaction Techniques: A. Srinivasan and J. Stasko.
+“Orko: Facilitating Multimodal Interaction for Visual Network Exploration and Analysis.”
+IEEE Transactions on Visualization and Computer Graphics, 24(1): 2018.
 * Visual Communication Techniques: M. Brehmer, B. Lee, B. Bach, N. Henry Riche, and T. Munzner.
 “Timelines Revisited: A Design Space and Considerations for Expressive Storytelling.”
 IEEE Transactions on Visualization and Computer Graphics, 2018
 * Intelligent Visualization and Interaction: F. Dabek and J. J. Caban.
 “A Grammar-based Approach for Modeling User Interactions and Generating Suggestions During the Data Exploration Process.”
 IEEE Transactions on Visualization and Computer Graphics, 23(1): 2017. doi: 10.1109/TVCG.2016.2598471
 * Intelligent Visualization and Interaction: B. Saket, H. Kim, E. T. Brown, A. Endert.
 “Visualization by Demonstration: An Interaction Paradigm for Visual Data Exploration.”
 IEEE Transactions on Visualization and Computer Graphics, 22(1): 2016